 - How long it takes for the patient to recover

-- How much money the patient will need to cover medical bills, lost wages, and other damages
+- How much money the patient needs to cover ongoing medical expenses for therapy/rehab, mounting medical bills, lost wages, and other damages

 The Discovery Process